 For a long time, the small far northern town of Mae Sai was the only Thai border crossing that consistently allowed foreign tourists to enter Burma.
 Admittedly it was only for the day — you could either deposit your passport at immigration, pay some cash and wander around the Burmese border town of Tachileik for a bit.

 Due to good transport links to Chiang Rai and Chiang Mai as well as being the terminus of a wide modern highway from Bangkok, Mae Sai has also been the main trading and commercial hub between Thailand and Burma in recent times.
 It’s a hectic town with cars, pick-up trucks, bikes, hand carts and passengers queuing up either side of the short bridge that crosses the narrow Sai River separating the two neighbours, while almost every available inch of town is given over to trading.

-Unless you are either shopping for cheap Chinese goods in the markets, crossing over to Burma for whatever reason, or just intrigued to see Thailand’s northernmost point (a sign just down the lane to the left of the bridge indicates the precise position), then the town does not hold much interest to the casual traveller and is largely devoid of any charm
+Unless you are either shopping for cheap Chinese goods in the markets, crossing over to Burma for whatever reason, or just intrigued to see Thailand’s northernmost point (a sign just down the lane to the left of the bridge indicates the precise position), then the town does not hold much interest to the casual traveller and is largely devoid of any charm.

 The quiet hills behind however do have a couple of scenic temples with good views.
 The more local-style Doi Wao Market to the west of the main drag is interesting enough and there’s one atmospheric and eponymously named little riverside guesthouse.
 Both food and accommodation options are somewhat limited and most nearby sights are probably best visited from alternative neighbouring towns.
 Spectacular Doi Tung is an easy day trip from Chiang Rai; Sob Ruak (the officially designated Golden Triangle), is closer to charming Chiang Saen and Tachileik itself, while not Burma’s tourism high spot, is an improvement on Mae Sai and allows easy access to Kengtung.

 Mae Sai is strung out along four-lane Route 1, which ends abruptly at the immigration checkpoint and the narrow bridge crossing the Sai River.
 Markets spread out on the west side and around the bridge while residential areas lie behind the main street of Phaholyothin.
 The winding riverside lane, Sailomjoy, heads off west passing the access road to hilltop Wat Tham Pha Chom, continuing to cute Mae Sai Guesthouse.
 Even if you don’t want to stay here, this is the best destination for a stroll.
 Banks and the police station are located along the main strip just before the bridge.
 The post office and bus station are situated at the southern limits of the town, also on the main highway, as is the Lotus super store.
 The town’s hospital is out this way too, but bear in mind you’re only an hour from Chiang Rai for probably better treatment.